Tramadol use refers to taking the drug in any way other than prescribed and can include:

 Medical detox services: Medical detox services provide a safe and supervised setting for patients to undergo opioid detox and withdrawal.
 Under the supervision of medical professionals, patients may be treated with medicines to ease withdrawal symptoms and be monitored for other health concerns.

-Medication-assisted therapy: Medication-assisted therapy (MAT) is currently the most effective treatment for overcoming opioid abuse and dependence.
+Medication-assisted therapy: Medication-assisted therapy (MAT) is currently the most effective treatment for overcoming opioid use and dependence.
 This type of treatment combines the use of medicine and behavioral counseling to reduce drug cravings, teach helpful life skills, and provider effective coping strategies.

 Opioid Treatment Programs At Vertava Health For Pregnant Patients